damian7221/Cortex-SysTick-Controller-Module/README.md

 #### Author:

-- **Author**: Damian Łojko
-- The application was created as part of Java programming classes at the university.
+The project was created by Damian Łojko as part of Java programming classes at the university.